mbcse/parallel_hpc_server/README.md

 The manager decides which servers can handle that traffic

 ## Problem Statement
-Need of parallel job to do its application level load balancing while ensuring that system load is balanced Need to distribute network traffic
+In current tech world there is a need of parallel job to do its application level load balancing while ensuring that system load is balanced.
-Change of destination decision algorithm during runtime is a challenging task Need to quickly set up the load balancer
+Change of destination decision algorithm during runtime is a challenging task in a load balancer. we mostly have to stop the load balancer which reults in packet loss and considerable time lapse.

 ## Solution
 - Separate Process Creation for each listener